Opinion

 23

-Joe Erwin over 10 years ago
+Joe Erwin about 11 years ago

 Let us be clear.
 We have much more to learn from other animals than what can only be learned from them in studies that include their deaths.
 Ethically, it seems to me, we have an obligation to respect and be considerate of other beings.
 I advocate learning more from each one, humanely, of course.
 An integration of knowledge from living individuals with the knowledge obtained during or after death is a challenge we should take seriously.